Dali Bai Autonomous Prefecture: Local holidays

 In addition to the national public holidays observed throughout China, Dali prefecture has local public holidays.

+Dali is the cultural center of the Bai people and was the capital of the ancient Nanzhao and Dali kingdoms.
+The Third Month Fair (三月街) is a major traditional festival.

 Residents get three days off, from the 15th to the 17th day of the third month of the Chinese calendar, for the Third Month Fair (三月街), a traditional festival of the Bai people.
 Residents also get two days off, on November 22 and 23, for the Anniversary of the Establishment of the Autonomous Prefecture (自治州成立纪念日).